 Successful people do not do everything by themselves.
 They delegate some of the tasks to skilled individuals.
 By allowing someone else to help them, they accomplish much more than they could otherwise.

 If you are starting your business, hiring an additional employee can be very costly.
-If you have been in the industry for quite a while, you are probably finding that the hours in the day simply are not be enough to complete all of your To-Do’s.
-Things like calling clients, setting appointments, filling out forms, researching competition, marketing your business, networking, vendor management, accounting, the list goes on and on.
+If you have been in the industry for quite a while, you are probably finding that the hours in the day simply are not enough to complete all of your To-Do’s.
+Things like calling clients, setting appointments, filling out forms, researching the competition, marketing your business, networking, vendor management, accounting, and the list go on and on.